+ARTICLE 27

-ARTICLE 27 INJURY LEAVE
+INJURY LEAVE

-Section 27.1 Injury Leave

-- A. Seven (7) consecutive eight-hour days of injury leave for each new injury (limit of three (3) such leaves per year) will be allowed with pay if an employee is injured while working in the capacity of a police officer for the City of Zanesville.
+Section 27.1 Injury Leave Seven (7) consecutive eight (8) hour days of injury leave for each new injury (limit of three (3) such leaves per year) will be allowed with pay if an employee is injured while working in the capacity of a police officer for the City of Zanesville.
 Injury leave days do not accumulate year after year.
 The employee must make written request for injury leave and provide a doctor's certificate stating the nature of the injury.
-However, serious injuries that are a result of bona fide police work (i.e., assault from an aggressor or traffic accident) shall be eligible for up to twenty-four (24) weeks of special injury leave.
+However, serious injuries that are a result of bona fide police work (i.e. assault from an aggressor or traffic accident) shall be eligible for up to twenty-four (24) weeks of special injury leave.
+Additional leave may be granted at the City's discretion.
 Injury leave is fully paid by the Employer and is in lieu of Workers' Compensation.
-An employee who applies for special injury leave will apply to BWC for medical benefits only, and not lost income benefits. - B. In order to reduce its workers' compensation premium, the City may institute a wage continuation policy for employees on workers' compensation in addition to the injury leave provided herein.
-The City acknowledges that any new policy affecting wages, hours and terms and conditions of employment requires a memorandum of understanding with the Union.
+An employee who applies for special injury leave will apply to

+BWC for medical benefits only and not lost income benefits.